 str do the same for all string functions.
 However, some

-If your are using complete words use the shortest semantic version.
-For example, I like to use "drive" and "files" over "storage" and "volume".
-There is nothing nicer than to see a list of folders with short names.
+If you are using complete words, use the shortest semantic version.
+For example, I like to use “drive” and “files” over “storage” and “volume”.
+There is nothing more beautiful than to see a list of folders with short names.

 Here is a simple example:

 Not bad but takes a while to scan through as the list gets longer.